What Is Fairness? On the Role of Protected Attributes and Fictitious Worlds: Workflow for Applied Use Case

-\paragraph{(1) Worthiness:} For the task at hand, the normative decision must be made of which features $w$ are used to define individuals as equal.
-In other words, two individuals $i$ and $j$ are considered equal \textit{for this specific task} iff $\wi=\wj$ and, hence, have the same worthiness.
-Worthiness may consist of (a function of) observable $\vi$ and unobservable $\zi$ features, $\wi = f(\vi, \zi)$.
+\paragraph{(1) Task-specific merit:} For the task at hand, the normative decision must be made of which features $\w$ are used to define individuals as equal.
+In other words, two individuals $i$ and $j$ are considered equal \textit{for this specific task} if and only if $\wi=\wj$ and, hence, have the same task-specific merit.
+The task-specific merit may consist of (a function of) observable $\vi$ and unobservable $\zi$ features, $\wi = f(\vi, \zi)$.
 In the COMPAS example, $\vi$ might be the type of crime and $\zi$ might be the two-year recidivism rate.
 In an example where individuals apply for credit in a bank, $\vi$ might be the amount of credit and $\zi$ the probability of default.
 In a tax example, there might be no unobservable variables because all features for the tax declaration are observable at decision time.

 \paragraph{(2) Protected attributes:} Next, the normative decision must be made if there are PAs -- and if there are any PAs, to which feature they correspond.
-This is a delicate question and surely the result of a broader, societal discussion; the presence of PAs means that for some groups, the unobservable features are not used as-is, but they will be transformed into their FiND world counterpart.
-This might potentially change the (numerical) worthiness of some or all individuals and have a large impact on how people are ranked overall (as exemplified in the experiments in Section \ref{sec:experiments}).
+If applicable, the decision can be made to just remove some path-specific effects starting in the PA and to keep others in the FiND world (aiming for lawful indirect discrimination).
+Together, this defines the FiND world.
+These are delicate questions and surely the result of a broader, societal discussion; the presence of PAs means that for some groups, the unobservable features are not used as-is, but they will be transformed into their FiND world counterpart.
+This might potentially change the (numerical) task-specific merit of some or all individuals and have a large impact on how people are ranked overall (as exemplified in the experiments in Section \ref{sec:experiments}).
 As a result, without PAs, the unobservable features will be identified with the estimand in the real world, i.e., $\zi = \pixii$, whereas in the presence of PAs, the unobservable features will be identified with the estimand in the FiND world, i.e., $\zi = \psi(\xfindi)$.

 \paragraph{(3) Treatment function:} Finally, the treatment function $s(\wi) = s(f(\vi, \zi))$ must be defined normatively.
 Again, this results from a societal or expert discussion regarding the use case at hand.
 In the COMPAS example, a binary decision on concrete treatment might be made using a threshold on the recidivism probability, where the threshold varies between different types of crime.
 In the credit example, a binary decision on granting credit might be made using a threshold on the probability of default, where the threshold varies between different amounts of credit.
 In the tax rate example, the decision only relies on observable features and is subject to regular political discussion.\\